Milk Peda (Nandini) (1 Serving)

 Pair with Protein

-Eat Milk Peda with a source of protein such as a handful of nuts, a boiled egg, or some Greek yogurt.
-Protein can help slow down the absorption of sugar into the bloodstream.
+Combine milk peda with a source of protein, such as a handful of almonds or a small piece of cheese, to help slow down the absorption of sugar.

-Engage in light physical activity, such as a short walk, after eating.
-Exercise can help your body use glucose more efficiently and reduce blood sugar spikes.
+Engage in light physical activity, like a brisk walk, after eating milk peda to help your body use up the glucose more efficiently.

 Mindful Eating

-Keep track of your blood sugar levels before and after consuming Milk Peda to understand how it affects you, and adjust your intake accordingly.
+Keep track of your blood sugar levels after consuming milk peda to understand how your body reacts and adjust your habits accordingly.

 Discover